MarcoGabaglio/workflowPID/README.md

 ```

-* A pollux enabled environment (you will need a CSCS username and the corresponging kerberos password)
+* A pollux enabled environment (you will need a CSCS username and the corresponding kerberos password)

 ```
 $ git clone https://github.com/eth-cscs/openstack